TeachBooks/mirror_mude_book/book/observation_theory/04_BLUE.md

 \hat{X}_{\text{BLU}}= (\mathrm{A^T} \Sigma_Y^{-1} \mathrm{A})^{-1} \mathrm{A^T} \Sigma_Y^{-1} Y
 $$

-We see that the weight matrix $\mathrm{W}$ is now replaced by the inverse of the covariance matrix $\Sigma_Y$.
+We see that the weight matrix $\mathrm{W}$ is now replaced by the inverse of the covariance matrix $\Sigma_Y$ (our stochastic model).

 This makes sense intuitively: suppose the observables are all independent and thus uncorrelated, such that the covariance matrix is a diagonal matrix with the variances as its diagonal element.
 The weights for the individual observables are then equal to the inverse of their variances, which implies that a more precise observable (smaller variance) receives a larger weight.

 Taking this particular weight matrix, i.e., $\mathrm{W}=\Sigma_Y^{-1}$, has a special meaning.
 It has the “Best” property.
-This means that using this particular weight matrix, we obtain a linear estimator which has minimal variance.
-In other words, with this particular weight matrix we get the best possible estimator among all linear estimators, where ‘best’ represents optimal precision or minimal variance.
+This means that using this particular weight matrix, we obtain a linear unbiased estimator which has minimal variance.
+In other words, with this particular weight matrix we get the best possible estimator among all linear unbiased estimators, where ‘best’ represents optimal precision or minimal variance.

 Given the BLU-estimator for $\hat{X}$, we can also find the BLU-estimators for $\hat{Y} =\mathrm{A}\hat{X}$,and for $\hat{\epsilon} =  Y-\hat{Y} $,